 - Adopt appropriate governance strategies, such as the ones described here, including open and honest monitoring.

 - It increases the chance that your delivery team will help to optimize the organizational whole, and not just the ”solution part” that it is tasked to work on.
 As the lean software development movement aptly shows this increases team effectiveness by reducing time to market.

-DAD Provides The Foundation for Scaling Agile
+DAD Provides The Foundation for Scaling Agile Tactically

 Now let’s examine what it means to scale agile.
 When many people hear “scaling” they often think about large teams that may be geographically distributed in some way.
 This clearly happens, and people are clearly succeeding at applying agile in these sorts of situations (see some of the more recent evidence I’ve gathered that agile scales, as well as some of the older evidence), but there’s often more to scaling than this.
 Organizations are also applying agile in compliance situations, either regulatory compliance that is imposed upon them or self selected compliance (such as CMMI and ISO).
 They are also applying agile in a range of problem and solution complexities, and even when multiple organizations are involved (as in outsourcing).
-The following figure summarizes the potential scaling factors that you need to consider when tailoring your agile strategy.
+Figure 12 summarizes the potential scaling factors that you need to consider when tailoring your agile strategy.